bcthund/EDDI/SpeechResponder/Variables.md

   - *amount* - amount of the commodity involved in the mission
   - *collected* - amount of the commodity collected in a wing mission
   - *delivered* - amount of the commodity delivered in a wing mission
-  - *expiry* - expiry date and time of the mission

 ### Commodity